Industry Looks For Hurricane Lessons As Climate Changes

 "If employees are dislocated or there's a question of whether or not they are able even to work because of some disruption from a natural disaster, that's a problem for the firm," explains Howard Kunreuther, co-director of the Wharton Risk Management and Decision Process Center at the University of Pennsylvania.

-Kunreuther co-authored a recent book about how companies assess disaster risk, and says executives are pretty good at short-term planning and responses to disasters, such as rebuilding employees' homes.
+Kunreuther co-authored a recent book about how companies assess disaster risk and says executives are pretty good at short-term planning and responses to disasters, such as rebuilding employees' homes.

-"There's a tendency for all of us — not just firms, but individuals — to be myopic," he says, "to want to get something back in in the short term to justify an investment.
+"There's a tendency for all of us — not just firms, but individuals — to be myopic," he says, "to want to get something back in the short term to justify an investment.
 It often takes a disaster to get people to pay attention."

 For example, Hurricane Harvey has drawn some attention to the tanks many companies use to store hazardous liquids.
 Many of the leaks during Harvey occurred when the roofs of storage tanks sank under the weight of rainwater, allowing the chemicals below to escape.
-Some companies are now covering those roofs with geodesic domes — a technology that has been around for years, but appears to be getting more popular as big rain storms get more common.
+Some companies are now covering those roofs with geodesic domes — a technology that has been around for years, but appears to be getting more popular as big rainstorms become more common.

 "You're starting to see them more, which is really good for us," says Juan Flores, whose town of Galena Park is surrounded by industrial sites.
 "Seeing these dome structures popping up tells you they are being proactive on it.
 So that's something.
 There's still pollution, but I can say it's gotten better since the '80s."